topcoder-platform/resources-api/test/postman/ClearPostmanData.md

 info: Done!
 ```
 ## Strategy
-1. Setup the `POSTMAN_ROLE_NAME_PREFIX` from the test environment.
+1. Setup the `AUTOMATED_TESTING_NAME_PREFIX` from the test environment.
 This prefix should be a name that will never be used
 set as part of the role name. e.g. 'POSTMANE2E-'.
 In this case, the created `ResourceRole` will have a name like 'POSTMANE2E-submitter'.

 2. Choose either one solution for mocking the Bus API.
 We can not ignore this, becuase in production environment, it is